 Conduct Committee Chair

 General Description: The chief responsibility of the Conduct Committee Chairperson is to ensure that the decision-making processes of the Conduct Committee are fair, procedurally sound, efficient, sensitive to the member, and well-documented.
 Each ConCom Chair must train the ConCom members, make necessary preparations before each meeting, and fulfill a number of reporting, archiving, and, if necessary appeal-related responsibilities that occur after each meeting.
 There are two Conduct Committee Chairs.
 The Conduct Committee Chairs will split the conduct hearing cases.
-The Conduct Committee Chairs will also work in conjunction with the Conduct Hearing Coordinator, Conduct Member Advisors, and Member Resources Supervisor to develop and disseminate educational materials related to conduct issues and conflict resolution at the unit-level.
+The Conduct Committee Chairs will also work in conjunction with the Mediation and Conduct Committee Liaison (MCCL), Conduct Member Advisors, and Member Resources Supervisor to develop and disseminate educational materials related to conduct issues and conflict resolution at the unit-level.

 - 1. Chair all assigned meetings of the Conduct Committee.

 - 2. Ensure meetings are run according to policy while maintaining confidentiality and respect for members and their situations.

 - a.
 Obtain training in meeting facilitation and, if possible, group dynamics, sensitivity, etc.

 - b.
 Obtain a strong understanding of BSC parliamentary procedure and conduct policies.

 - c.
 Read exit documents, and review the minutes from the previous semester.

 - d.
 Meet with the Mediation and Conduct Committee Liaison and Conduct Member Advisor and together form the ConCom schedule for the semester